dougEfresh/fireblocks-sdk-rs/docs/ContractTemplatesApi.md

 > delete_contract_template_by_id(contract_template_id)
 Delete a contract template by id

 Delete a contract by id. allowed only for private contract templates.
-Notice: it is irreversible!
+Notice: it is irreversible! </br>Endpoint Permission: Admin, Non-Signing Admin.

 ### Parameters